WHERE AM I LOCATED?

 CANCELLATION & SICK POLICY:

-If you are too sick to come to lesson, but well enough to still play, I offer skype or zoom as an option that can be used during your regular lesson spot.
-Facetime and skype options are available when working properly!
+If you are too sick to come to lesson, but well enough to still play, I offer online lessons as an option that can be used during your regular lesson spot.

 Though I have yet to use it, I reserve the right to have 1 sick day per day of week per year (aka, one for Wednesday, one for Thursday, etc.).
 If I have to miss more, or miss a lesson for any other reason, I will provide a makeup lesson, or a credit for future ala carte lessons, or similar remedy.